 Seven Huskies made U.S. National Teams in the summer of 1977, including Scott Donaldson, Mitch Millar, Mark Miller, Ross Parker, Chris Wells, Mark Umlauf and Mike Hess.

 Mike Hess (Captain), Mark Tuller (VBC Commodore), and Stan Pocock christen the George Pocock in the spring of 1977.
 (See 1910's.)
 1977 VBC Yearbook photo.

-Left to right, some of the staff that would accompany the team to Henley: Jeff "Rollo" Benedict, Harry Swetnam, Stan Pocock, Keith Ikeda, Dick Erickson, Kirk "Lucky" Knapp.
+Left to right, some of the staff that would accompany the team to Henley: Front left: Jeff "Rollo" Benedict, manager, and coach Dick Erickson; Harry Swetnam, Stan Pocock, and Kirk "Lucky" Knapp behind them, with Keith Ikeda in the stern.
 "Stan was a huge help to us that year" says Mike Hess, twenty-five years later.
 "He made us focus on the things that were important."
 Erickson Collection photo/thank you Greg Giuliani.

 The Varsity Lightweights, left to right: Tom Bascom, Charles Naden, Brian Martin, Rick Robinson, Don Scales, Skip Miller, Doug Jones, Scott Donaldson, cox Dave Dickhaus.
 1977 VBC Yearbook photo.

 Mark Tuller, Mitch Silver, Mike Weight, Mike Pederson, Kris Schoenberg, Roger